-In our day to day lives, we all encounter some level of stress.
-Everyone has their own way to deal with this stress, like going for a walk, meditating or eating.
-Oftentimes eating can become comforting through times of high stress, but this, unfortunately, is not the best coping mechanism.
+Everyone has their own way to deal with this stress, like going for a walk, meditating, or eating.
+Eating often becomes comforting through times of high stress, but this is not the best coping mechanism.

-When we are put under stress our bodies release hormones to cope, often called the “fight-or-flight” response.
+When we’re put under stress, our bodies release hormones to cope, often called the “fight-or-flight” response.
 This refers to sticking through the stressful challenge or ditching it all together.
 Once the situation is over, our bodies return to their normal state, but if someone is overly stressed, they continue to stay in that stressed state.
 Without proper ways to manage stress, our bodies can stay on high alert and develop serious health issues.

-As we mentioned, many people find stress management through eating which in itself can lead to health concerns like obesity and diabetes.
+Many people find stress management through eating, which in itself can lead to health concerns like obesity and diabetes.
 Instead of eating food to cope with stress, a better way is to enjoy the right, healthy foods to reduce stress – and keep stress-eating out of the picture.

-There are an abundance of healthy foods to reduce stress.
+There is an abundance of healthy foods to reduce stress.
 Not only are these great foods to reduce stress and anxiety, but they also offer many other benefits to your overall health.
-So instead of reaching for potato chips, chocolate or greasy French fries, try these options.
+So instead of reaching for potato chips, chocolate, or greasy French fries, try these options.
 Hands down, they are the best foods to fight stress.

 Other benefits of vitamin C?
 It works to boost your immune system that comes under attack when it’s exposed to too much cortisol.
 So why not enjoy a handful freshly-picked or blended in your smoothie?
 You’ll feel much calmer once you do.

-Nuts: Nuts are truly a superfood and so it’s no surprise they’re also one of the best foods to fight stress.
-The better part is you have such variety, you’ll never have to be bored when snacking.
-Almonds, cashews and walnuts are all healthy foods to reduce stress.
+Nuts are truly a superfood, so it’s no surprise they’re also one of the best foods to fight stress.
+Almonds, cashews, and walnuts are all healthy foods to reduce stress.
 They all work to maintain healthy cortisol in the body.
 In particular, if you are looking for foods to reduce stress and anxiety, stick with cashews.
 Cashews are packed with zinc, and studies have shown that low levels of zinc have been linked to depression and anxiety.

 Walnuts are also good for brain health because of their alpha-linolenic content, an essential omega-3 fatty acid.
 Tufts University examined animals’ consumption of walnuts and found reversed signs of brain aging.
 Lastly, these nuts also contain essential vitamins used to boost the immune system which may be weakened due to stress.

-Leafy greens: Leafy greens should be a staple within any diet.
+Leafy greens should be a staple within any diet.
 Not only do they contain vitamins helpful in reducing stress, but they are also healthy foods to reduce stress.
-We need all the help we can get.
-Stress can diminish our magnesium levels.
+Stress can diminish magnesium levels.
 Magnesium is essential as it helps the production of GABA – a neurotransmitter which controls fear and anxiety – and dopamine, another feel-good hormone.
 Since leafy greens provide magnesium, they are great foods to reduce stress and anxiety.

-Magnesium deficiency can also cause headaches, muscle cramps and fatigue, so boosting your magnesium levels can make you feel more relaxed and less tense, so you’re able to combat stress much easier.
-Try stress free foods like spinach, kale and chard as healthy options.
+Magnesium deficiency can also cause headaches, muscle cramps, and fatigue, so boosting your magnesium levels can make you feel more relaxed and less tense.
+Try stress-free foods like spinach, kale, and chard as healthy options.

 Green tea, although caffeinated, is also a good option for reducing stress.
 It contains an amino acid called theanine which researchers at the University of Illinois praise for its ability to boost mental performance.
 A focused mind is useful in tackling stressful situations.
 So instead of reaching for a bottle of alcohol, reach for a mug and steep some warm, calming tea.